-Heat the bearings (9 and 11) to a uniform temperature no higher than 250°F (120°C).
-Slide the bearings onto the shaft until it is fully seated against the shaft shoulder.
-This should be done quickly, in one continuous motion, to prevent the bearing from cooling and sticking on the shaft.
+Heat the bearings (5 and 9) to a uniform temperature no higher than 250° F (120° C).
+Slide the bearings onto the shaft one at a time until they are fully seated.
+This should be done quickly, in one continuous motion, to prevent the bearings from cooling and sticking on the shaft.